Drassil/git-wiki-theme/docs/quest_template.md

 ### StartItem

 Items given by the quest giver at beginning of the quest.
 Items will be deleted when quest is abandoned.

-### SourceSpellId

-Spell cast on player when quest is started.
-Can be a buff or a learning spell.

 ### Flags